OctopusDeploy/blog/blog/2017-11/wildfly-s3-domain-discovery.md

 ## Create the Bucket

 The S3 bucket itself is nothing special.
-It requires no special features to be enabled.
-Simply create a bucket with the name referenced in the security policy (`wildfly-domain` in our case).
+It requires no special features to be enabled, so simply create a bucket with the name referenced in the security policy (`wildfly-domain` in our case).

 ## Configuring the Domain Controller